 Command Description

 NBSIMPRESENT?
 Query the number of SIM cards installed in the router.
 ATNBSIMPRESENT? to query

+Example:

-Example: ATNBSIMPRESENT?
+ATNBSIMPRESENT?

-Chamber of Sim cards presents
+<number cards="" of="" present="" sim=""></number>

 OK

 Response:

 1-One SIM card installed

-2-Two SIM cards installed
+• 2-Two SIM cards installed

+3-Two SIM cards installed, and R2C eSIM present

 NETALLOWZEROIP Query or set allowing the device to get an IP address from the mobile network that has the last octet as 0 (zero).

-ATNETALLOWZEROIP? to query
+ATNETALLOWZEROIP? to guery

 ATNETALLOWZEROIP=n to set

-n=0-Do not allow n=1-Allow
+n=0-Do not allow

+• n=1-Allow

-n=1-Allow Allows the device to use a WAN IP address that ends in zero (e.g. 192.168.1.0).
+Allows the device to use a WAN IP address that ends in zero (e.g. 192.168.1.0).

 NETAPN Query or set the user entered APN.

 ATNETAPN? to query

-ATNETAPN= <apn> to set (up to 80 characters)</apn>
+ATNETAPN= <apn> to set (up to 80 characters) Examples:</apn>

-Examples:

 ATNETAPN?

 <apn></apn>

 OK

 ATNETAPN= <apn></apn>

 OK

-Note: When you set this command, the APN type is automatically set to User Entry

-so that the APN you enter with this AT command is used on reboot.

-If this command is used with an AirLink RV50, the query or set applies to the Active SIM.
+When you set this command, the APN type is automatically set to User Entry so that the APN you enter with this AT command is used on reboot.
+If this command is used with an AirLink RV55, the query or set applies to the Active SIM.
 Use SIM1NETAPN or SIM2NETAPN to query or set a specific SIM card, based on the slot it is installed in.

 NETIPPREF Query or set the IP Address Preference.

 Note: To use IPv6, it must be supported by your Mobile Network Operators and your account (SIM and APN).

 ATNETIPPREF? to query

 ATNETIPPREF=n to set

 • n=0-IPv4

 n=1-IPv4 and IPv6 Gateway

-To determine the current network IP type, see NETCONNTYPE? on page 458.
+To determine the current network IP type, see NETCONNTYPE? on page 499.

-Command Description

-NETPW Query or set the mobile network account password.
-ATNETPW? to query

-ATNETPW= <password> to set (up to 128 characters)</password>

-Note: ATNETPW? returns asterisks () for privacy.

-Examples:

-ATNETPW?

-OK ATNETPW= <password></password>

-OK

-If this command is used with an AirLink RV50, the query or set applies to the Active SIM.
-Use NETPWSIM1 or NETPWSIM2 to query or set a specific SIM card, based on the slot it is installed in.

-NETPWSIM1 Query or set the mobile network account password for the SIM card in Slot 1 (upper slot).

-ATNETPWSIM1? to query

-ATNETPWSIM1= <password> to set (up to 128 characters)</password>

-Note: ATNETPWSIM1? returns asterisks () for privacy.
+Command Description NETPW Query or set the mobile network account password.
+ATNETPW? to query ATNETPW= <password> to set (up to 128 characters)</password> Note: ATNETPW? returns asterisks () for privacy.
+Examples: ATNETPW?
+OK ATNETPW= <password> OKIf this command is used with an AirLink RV55, the query or set applies to the Active SIM.
+Use NETPWSIM1 or NETPWSIM2 to query or set a specific SIM card, based on the slot it is installed in.</password> NETPWSIM1 Query or set the mobile network account password for the SIM card in Slot 1 (upper slot).
+ATNETPWSIM1? to query ATNETPWSIM1= <password> to set (up to 128 characters)</password> Note: ATNETPWSIM1? returns asterisks () for privacy.
+Examples: ATNETPWSIM1?
+OK ATNETPWSIM1= <password> OK</password> NETPWSIM2 Query or set the mobile network account password for the SIM card in Slot 2 (lower slot).
+ATNETPWSIM2? to query ATNETPWSIM2= <password> to set (up to 128 characters)</password> Note: ATNETPW? returns asterisks () for privacy.
+Examples: ATNETPWSIM2?
+OK ATNETPWSIM2= <password> OK</password>

-Examples:

-ATNETPWSIM1?

-OK

-ATNETPWSIM1= <password> OK</password>

-NETPWSIM2 Query or set the mobile network account password for the SIM card in Slot 2 (lower slot).

-ATNETPWSIM2? to query

-ATNETPWSIM2= <password> to set (up to 128 characters)</password>

-Note: ATNETPW? returns asterisks () for privacy.

-Examples:

-ATNETPWSIM2?

-OK

-ATNETPWSIM2= <password> OK</password>

-OII.